Hessian barrier algorithms for non-convex conic optimization: A first-order Hessian-Barrier Algorithm

 \subsection{Proof of Theorem \ref{Th:AHBA_conv}}

-We start by proving that $\AHBA$ produces points in $\feas^{\circ}$, that the line-search process of finding appropriate $L_k$ in each iteration is finite, and estimating the total number of trials in this process.
-Next, we show that if the stopping criterion does not hold at iteration $k$, i.e. $\norm{v^{k}}_{x^{k}} \geq \tfrac{\eps}{\sqrt{\nu}}$, then the objective $f$ is decreased by a quantity $O(\eps^{2})$, and, since the objective is globally lower bounded, we conclude that $\AHBA$ stops in at most $O(\eps^{-2})$ iterations.
-Finally, we show that when the stopping criterion holds, $\AHBA$ has generated an $\eps$-KKT point.
+Our proof proceeds in several steps.
+First, we show that procedure $\AHBA(\mu,\eps,L_{0},x^{0})$ produces points in $\setX$, and, thus, is indeed an interior-point method.
+Next, we show that the line-search process of finding appropriate $L_k$ in each iteration is finite, and estimate the total number of trials in this process.
+Then we enter the core of our analysis where we prove that if the stopping criterion does not hold at iteration $k$, i.e. $\norm{v^{k}}_{x^{k}} \geq \tfrac{\eps}{\nu}$, then the objective $f$ is decreased by a quantity $O(\eps^{2})$, and, since the objective is globally lower bounded, we conclude that the method stops in at most $O(\eps^{-2})$ iterations.
+Finally, we show that when the stopping criterion holds, the method has generated an $\eps$-KKT point.